WICG/soft-navigations/SP-questions.md

 For soft navigations, exposing the timing doesn't reveal unexposed information about the user, as the same information could in theory be observed using code instrumentation.

 Regarding paints following interactions (reported via ICP entries), because developers can associate user interactions with paint timing, this could expose (at a low, user-controlled rate) arbitrary paint operations on the document.
-This carries a risk of leaking history information if the `:visited` link cache has not been partitioned.
-Therefore, this feature should not be enabled without `:visited` link partitioning.
+This carries a risk of leaking history information if the `:visited` link cache has not been [partitioned](https://github.com/explainers-by-googlers/Partitioning-visited-links-history).
+Additionally, this timing could theoretically be used to observe paint updates when spelling or grammar error decorations (`::spelling-error` / `::grammar-error`) are applied, which could allow a site to probe the user's dictionary.
+The former risk is mitigated by requiring [visited link partitioning](https://github.com/explainers-by-googlers/Partitioning-visited-links-history), and the latter is mitigated at the source by limiting spelling/grammar highlight updates to at most once per interaction (see [user dictionary leaks explainer](https://explainers-by-googlers.github.io/user-dictionary-leaks/)).

 ## 02. Do features in your specification expose the minimum amount of information necessary to implement the intended functionality?